JJnotJimmyJohn/Cbastats/README.md

  Import these packages

-    from CBAStats.Player import *
+    from cbastats.Player import *
-    from CBAStats.Team import *
+    from cbastats.Team import *
     import datetime
     from sqlalchemy import create_engine